dojo/docs/dijit/Menu.rst

 -----
 Context menus are focused as soon as they are opened, and focus follows the mouse (or the keyboard arrow keys)

-For a static Menu/MenuBar, focus is deferred until user clicks it, or tabs into it.
-Once user clicks on a Menu/MenuBar, it focuses on it, and then (as with a context menu) any mouse movement or keyboard movement (via arrow keys) will change focus.

 CSS Classes
 -----------